Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

-The aim is to reconstruct the dominant spatio-temporal scales of the dynamics, i.e. the spatial extent of the slow large-scale structure and the slow spanwise drift, with a few dynamic modes.
-To capture the latter requires a very long time series and as such the application of streaming DMD as opposed to classical DMD, as not all data can be stored in memory at the same time.
-As can be seen by comparison of the reconstructed data in shown in fig.~\ref{fig9}(b) with the original data shown in fig.~\ref{fig9}(a), the wall-normal and spanwise extent of the large-scale coherent structure and the small-scale fast flow regions are well reproduced by only the first two dynamic modes.
-Similarly, two dynamic modes suffice to reproduce the slow spanwise drift with velocity $c$ as demonstrated by comparison of the spatio-temporal evolution of the reconstructed flow shown in fig.~\ref{fig9}(d) with that of the original data shown in figure~\ref{fig9}(c).
-The distinctive maxima and minima that are present in the diagonal pattern of the reconstructed flow evolution in fig.~\ref{fig9}(d) reveal the presence of slow periodicity in the structure's intensity, which is not clearly visible in the full dynamics.
+The aim is to reconstruct the large spatio-temporal scales of the dynamics, i.e. the spatial extent of the slow large-scale structure, its slow spanwise drift and its dynamics, with a few dynamic modes.
+Capturing the latter two requires a very long time series and as such the application of streaming DMD as opposed to classical DMD, as not all data can be stored in memory at the same time.

+Following a convergence study for the first few lowest frequencies, the truncation number was set to $r = 150$, and the sampling interval to $20\delta/U_\infty$.
+This sampling interval results in about 200 velocity-field snapshots to be analysed (see table \ref{table2}).
+The lowest nonzero DMD-frequency obtained \blue{from Eq.~\eqref{eq:eigenvalues}} results in a time scale $ T_{\rm sDMD} = 2156 \delta/U_\infty$, which falls within the error margins of the time scale obtained by the aformentioned minimisation procedure, $T = (2070\delta/U_\infty)$.

+We find that three dynamic modes, that is, the mean flow and the two complex conjugate modes corresponding to the lowest frequency, reproduce the slow spanwise drift with time scale $T_{\rm sDMD} \approx T$, here demonstrated by comparison of the spatio-temporal evolution of the reconstructed flow shown in Fig.~\ref{fig9}(c) with that of the original data shown in Fig.~\ref{fig9}(b).